garridoangelica/AzureDataInfra/Fabric/CLIDeployment/README.md

 - ✅ **SQL Execution**: Direct warehouse table management via sqlcmd
 - ✅ **CLI API Integration**: Support for advanced API operations

-## What's Great About the CLI
+## What's Great About the Fabric CLI

-- **Lots of flexibility** to create items the way you want
-- For example, you can create code that would look at an existing workspace git repo and create code to go through each item and deploy.
+- **Lots of flexibility** to create items the way you want.
+For example, you can create code that would look at an existing workspace git repo and create code to go through each item and deploy.
 But it requires extra work to make this happen
-- **Fast deployment** once you get it working
+- **Fast deployment** you can perform operations directly from the ternminal without switching to the Fabric UI.
+It also does not require many installation tools to get it running locally.
-- **Scriptable and automatable** - great for CI/CD pipelines
+- **Scriptable and automatable** - great for CI/CD pipelines.
+It integrates well with automation tools.

 ## Issues I Ran Into